Alfresco/alfresco-build-tools/docs/README.md

 ### set-github-https-auth

-Use this action when running a workflow which includes downloading or cloning private Alfresco repo.
+Use this action when running a workflow which clone a private repository over https.

 ```yaml
       - uses: Alfresco/alfresco-build-tools/.github/actions/set-github-https-auth@ref